-First of all, Motley Fool focuses ONLY on stock recommendations while Morningstar offers analysts’ ratings and analysis on stocks, bonds, and ETFs and mutual funds.
+First of all, Motley Fool focuses on stock recommendations while Morningstar offers analysts’ ratings and analysis on stocks, bonds, ETFs, and mutual funds.

-For Motley Fool, you will get specific stock recommendations with reports that detail why they are optimistic about the stock.
+For the Motley Fool Stock Advisor, you will get stock recommendations with research reports that detail why its team of analysts is optimistic about the stock.

-On the other hand, Morningstar only updates and maintains a list of stocks whenever there is a change in analysts’ ratings.
+On the other hand, Morningstar updates and maintains a list of stocks whenever there is a change in analysts’ ratings.

-They don’t give you specific recommendations on exactly what stocks to buy, so you still have to do your own research and make your own investment decision.
+Morningstar doesn’t give you specific stock recommendations, so you still have to do your own research and make your own investment decision.

-If you are interested to invest in funds or bonds, Morningstar gives you a list of recommended funds and bonds which Motley Fool does not.
+But, if you are interested to invest in funds or bonds, Morningstar gives you a list of recommended funds and bonds which the Motley Fool Stock Advisor does not.

-In terms of investment performance, Motley Fool has a proven track record with its stock picks outperforming the S&P 500 for the same time period between 2002 and December 2020.
+In terms of performance, Motley Fool has a proven track record with its stock picks outperforming the S&P 500 for the same time period between 2002 and Jun 2022.

-On the other hand, Morningstar does not give specific stock picks, so there’s no way to calculate its performance.
+On the other hand, Morningstar does not make stock recommendations, so there’s no way to calculate its performance.

-In terms of pricing, both Morningstar Premium and Motley Fool are quite affordable.
+In terms of pricing, both Morningstar Premium and the Motley Fool Stock Advisor are quite affordable.

 Both Motley Fool Stock Advisor and Morningstar Premium cost about $199 a year,

-For Morningstar Premium, there is a 14-day FREE trial, which means you can test-drive its product and services risk-free for two weeks.
+For Morningstar, there is a 7-day FREE trial, which means you can test-drive its product and services risk-free for one week.